YorickLane/pomodoro-timer/README.md

 - Auto-detect system language
 - Manual language switching in Settings
 - All UI text, notifications, and messages are translated
-- Easy to add more languages (just copy and translate language files)
+- Easy to add more languages

 **Adding New Languages:**
 See `.claude/skills/i18n.md` for detailed guide.